Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Proposed Approach

 In order to extract better spectral information, we adopt the collaborative reconstruction loss with $l_{2,1}$ norm \cite{nie2010efficient} instead of traditional $l_2$ norm for both LR HSI and HR MSI.
 The objective function for $l_{2,1}$ loss is defined as

-where $\Vert X \Vert_{2,1} = \sum_{i=1}^{m}\sqrt{\sum_{j=1}^{n}X_{i,j}^2}$. $l_{2,1}$ norm will encourage the rows of the reconstruction error to be sparse.
-That is, the network is designed to learn individual pixels as accurate as possible.
+where $\Vert X \Vert_{2,1} = \sum_{i=1}^{m}\sqrt{\sum_{j=1}^{n}X_{i,j}^2}$. $l_{2,1}$ norm can be treated as the sequential application of the $l_2$ norm on each pixel vector, followed by the $l_1$ norm on the image to enforce the reconstruction errors of the entire image to be sparse, that is, most of the reconstruction errors of individual pixels to be zero, such that the individual pixels would be reconstructed as accurately as possible.
 In this way, it extracts better spectral information and further reduces the spectral distortion.